FObersteiner/ntp-client/README.md

 ## Compatibility and Requirements

-Developed & tested on Linux.
-Windows should work (build.zig links libc for this), Mac OS might work (can't test this)
+Developed & tested on Linux (Debian, on an x86 machine).
+Windows should work (build.zig links libc for this), Mac OS might work (can't test this).

 ## Zig version